Articaine: History

-In 1983 it was brought into the North American market, to Canada, under the name Ultracaine for dental use, manufactured in Germany and distributed by Hoechst-Marion-Roussel.
-This brand is currently manufactured in Germany by Sanofi-Aventis and distributed in North America by Hansamed Limited (since 1999).
-After Ultracaine's patent protection expired, new generic versions arrived to the Canadian market: (in order of appearance) Septanest (Septodont), Astracaine, (originally by AstraZeneca and now a Dentsply product), Zorcaine (Carestream Health/Kodak) and Orabloc (Pierrel).
+In 1983, it was brought into the North American market, to Canada, under the name Ultracaine for dental use, manufactured in Germany and distributed by Hoechst-Marion-Roussel.
+This brand is manufactured in Germany by Sanofi-Aventis and distributed in North America by Hansamed Limited (since 1999).
+After Ultracaine's patent protection expired, generic versions arrived to the Canadian market: (in order of appearance) Septanest (Septodont), Astracaine, (originally by AstraZeneca and now a Dentsply product), Zorcaine (Carestream Health/Kodak) and Orabloc (Pierrel).

-It was approved by the FDA in April 2000, and became available in the United States of America two months later under the brand name Septocaine, an anesthetic/vasoconstrictor combination with Epinephrine 1:100,000 (trade name Septodont).
+It was approved by the FDA in April 2000, and became available in the United States two months later under the brand name Septocaine, an anesthetic/vasoconstrictor combination with Epinephrine 1:100,000 (brand name Septodont).
 Zorcaine became available there a few years later, also.
 Articadent (Dentsply) became available in the United States in October 2010.
-The three brands currently available in the United States are all manufactured for these companies by Novocol Pharmaceuticals Inc. (Canada).
+The three brands available in the United States are all manufactured for these companies by Novocol Pharmaceuticals Inc. (Canada).
 Ubistesin and Ubistesin Forte (3M ESPE) are also widely used in the United States and Europe.
 Orabloc (Pierrel) is aseptically manufactured and was approved by the FDA in 2010, became available in Canada in 2011, and in Europe from 2013.